christopheradams/christopheradams.io/_posts/2023-09-21-moon-block-chain.md

 One late winter night, the artist [Yao Jui-Chung] ascended the hundreds of steps leading up to Hongludi Temple in the mountains above Taipei.
-After arriving in the main hall, he set down his camera, picked up a pair of moon blocks, and recited this prayer:
+After arriving in the main hall, he set down his camera, picked up a pair of red wooden [moon blocks], and recited this prayer:

 > Disciple Yao Jui-Chung has come to ask the God of Blessing and Virtue
 > for the password for an NFT wallet.
 Thank you for giving me this
 > password.
 I wish for world peace and good fortune for all.
 Thank you
 > God of Blessing and Virtue, your disciple bows before you.

-Seeking guidance by divination is a longstanding custom, but asking a God of Prosperity to generate a cryptocurrency wallet is a something of an innovation.
+Seeking guidance by divination is a longstanding custom, but asking the Gods for a cryptocurrency wallet is something of an innovation.
 Tossing the moon blocks on the ground and interpreting their yes--no answer as a *one* or a *zero* gives Yao the first bit of information he needs.
 He would have to perform this ritual 128 times in total to compose a sufficiently long random number for the secure private key to a wallet.

 ![Moon--Block--Chain: Prayers on
 Foundation](https://static.christopheradams.io/file/cxadams-website/medium/nextcloud/Photos/Pictures/2023/yaojuichung-invidia/yaojuichung-moonblockchain-foundation-prayers.jpg){: .img-thumbnail}